PATH Study FAQs for Researchers

 Wave 8

-The Biomarker questionnaires and supporting documentation for Waves 1 through 5 are available on the Biomarker RUF page on the NAHDAP Website and also provided below.
+The Biomarker questionnaires and supporting documentation for Waves 1 through 5 and Wave 7 are available on the Biomarker RUF page on the NAHDAP Website and also provided below.

 Can I use the PATH Study questionnaires for my own research?